Kometa-Team/Kometa/docs/config/settings.md

 The available setting attributes which can be set at each level are outlined below:

-??? blank "`cache` - Used to control PMM's cache database.<a class="headerlink" href="#cache" title="Permanent link">¶</a>"
+??? blank "`cache` - Used to control Kometa's cache database.<a class="headerlink" href="#cache" title="Permanent link">¶</a>"

-    <div id="cache" />Allow Plex Meta Manager to create and maintain a local cache database for faster subsequent
+    <div id="cache" />Allow Kometa to create and maintain a local cache database for faster subsequent processing.
+The
-    processing.
-The cache file is created in the same directory as the configuration file.
+    cache file is created in the same directory as the configuration file.

     <hr style="margin: 0px;">